It's potato fork season - such a great tool!

 I always wonder about managing invasive species with chemicals or toxins.
 We DO want things to grow in the space, no?
-We just want to have some say in WHICH species thrive on our land.
-So in transitioning the land away from non-native species and toward a diversity of natives, why would our first step be to add toxin?
+We just want to have some say in WHICH species are growing.
+So in transitioning the land away from non-native species and toward a diversity of natives, why would our first step be: Add Toxin?
 I've never understood that.
 Let's recognize the importance of healthy soil communities.

 Author Archives: choosewiselyvt